vmarribas/VerMFi/README.md

 ## Requirements

-* C++11 standard to compile the code
+* C++11 standard to compile the code.
-* Synopsys Design Compiler to generate the netlist
+* Synopsys Design Compiler to generate the netlist.
-* Alternatively: open source YOSYS: refer to Installing_YOSYS.md for more information
+* Alternatively: open source YOSYS.